 author of The Color Purple

-“Five Oceans in a Teaspoon re-envisions a poetry memoir via a textual kaleidoscope.”Bob Holman
+“Five Oceans in a Teaspoon re-envisions a poetry memoir via a textual kaleidoscope.
+Bernstein and Lehrer are the Rodgers and Hart of Visual Poetry.”Bob Holman

 poet, poetry activist and chronicler,